cneralich/tfe-tfc-migration-tool/README.md

 * `policies_map`: a dictionary that maps the policy ID from the source organization to the corresponding policy ID that's created in the target organization
 * `policy_sets_map`: a dictionary that maps the policy set ID from the source organization to the corresponding policy set ID that's created in the target organization
 * `workspace_to_config_version_upload_url_map`: a dictionary that maps the workspace name in the target organization to the configuration version upload URL for that workspace in the target organization
-* `workspace_to_config_version_file_path_map`: a list of dictionaries, each of which contains the workspace name, workspace ID, and file path for the config version files associated with that workspace in the target organization
+* `workspace_to_config_version_file_path_map`: a list of dictionaries, each of which contains a workspace name, workspace ID, and file path for the config version files associated with that workspace in the target organization
-* `ssh_key_file_path_map`: a list of dictionaries, each of which contains the SSH key name and file path for the SSH key files associated with that SSH key in the target organization
+* `ssh_key_file_path_map`: a list of dictionaries, each of which contains a SSH key name and file path for the SSH key files associated with that SSH key in the target organization
-* `module_to_file_path_map`: a list of dictionaries, each of which contains the module name and file path for the module version files associated with that module in the target organization
+* `module_to_file_path_map`: a list of dictionaries, each of which contains a module name and file path for the module version files associated with that module in the target organization
-* `sensitive_policy_set_parameter_data`: a dictionary that includes the policy set name, policy set ID, policy set parameter ID, policy set parameter key, policy set parameter value, and policy set parameter category for all policy set parameters in the destination organization that were created from policy set parameters in the source organization that were marked as 'sensitive'
+* `sensitive_policy_set_parameter_data`: a list of dictionaries, each of which includes a policy set name, policy set ID, policy set parameter ID, policy set parameter key, policy set parameter value, and policy set parameter category for all policy set parameters in the destination organization that were created from policy set parameters in the source organization that were marked as 'sensitive'
-* `sensitive_variable_data`: a dictionary that includes the workspace name, workspace ID, variable key, variable value, variable description, variable category, and variable type for all workspace variables in the destination organization that were created from workspace variables in the source organization that were marked as 'sensitive'
+* `sensitive_variable_data`: a list of dictionaries, each of which includes a workspace name, workspace ID, variable key, variable value, variable description, variable category, and variable type for all workspace variables in the destination organization that were created from workspace variables in the source organization that were marked as 'sensitive'

 > **_IMPORTANT:_** These outputs are needed in order to migrate any sensitive values to the target organization (more on this below), so be sure to save them after the initial migration is complete.

 ## Sensitive Value and File Migration